*You must present a valid photo ID (Radford ONE Card, Driver's License, etc.) at your first appointment.*

 If you are interested in starting services, call our office at (540) 831-5226 to schedule your first appointment.
 You will meet with a clinician at that time for a 15-20 minute initial consultation where you and the clinician will talk about your concerns and decide what the best service is for you and will get you scheduled for future appointments.

 Individual, Couples and Group Psychotherapy

 College can be a wonderful experience, but also stressful.
 Student Counseling Services (SCS) is here to help you increase your coping skills therefore you can have a more successful college experience.
-Short-term individual counseling is available for enrolled students, as clinically appropriate, with a limit of 6 sessions per semester for traditional counseling (50 minute sessions) and 12 sessions for brief counseling (30 minute sessions).
+Short-term individual counseling is available for enrolled students, as clinically appropriate, with two options: traditional counseling (50 minute sessions) or concise counseling (30 minute sessions).
 If a student requires more intensive services or longer-term counseling, local treatment options and potential referrals will be offered.
 Groups change each semester, so make sure to check the website and social media platforms regularly to see what SCS has to offer.

 ***There is a $25 fee for any scheduled appointment that a student does not attend or does not cancel with at least a 24-hour advance notice.***

 Students will also have the option of participating in individual, couples, and group tele-behavioral health.
 Students must be physically present and/or in the state of Virginia at time of appointments to access tele-behavioral health services.
 After you are scheduled, you will then receive an email (to your Radford University account) with the link to complete your paperwork and an invitation to join your clinician through Zoom during your scheduled appointment time.
 Paperwork must be completed thoroughly and wholly or your scheduled appointment will have to be rescheduled.